davidegat/AIRCBot/README.md

    python aircbot.py
    ```
 3. **LLM (LMStudio)**
-   Make sure your local LLM is up and running before connecting to IRC server.
+   Make sure your local LLM is up and running before connecting to IRC server, or you will only get a zombie bot parked on a channel.

 ---

 ## Configuration

 ### Connection Parameters
-In the GUI, fill in the following fields:
+In the graphic interface, fill in the following fields:
 - **Server:** IRC server address (e.g., `open.ircnet.net`).
 - **Port:** IRC server port (default: `6667`).
 - **Nickname:** bot's IRC nickname (e.g., `Egidio`).